What’s the deal with small caps?

 Large companies can afford to throw massive amounts of money at problems to overcome them.
 Small companies don’t have this ability.
 As a result, the smaller the company, the less likely they are to survive.
 We see successful large companies and are aware that they began as small companies, but often forget that the overwhelming majority of those small businesses failed or were taken over.
 Buyers of shares are aware of this, and as a result, they price-in the higher risk by way of not being willing to pay as much, thereby ensuring that if the company goes under, they lose less money on average.
 Not only to avoid losing more ‘on average’ when accounting for the higher number of failures, but even more to compensate for this higher risk (otherwise there would be no point in taking on higher risk by buying those shares if not for a higher return commensurate with it).
 More on risk premium here.

 So, while the higher risk can be useful in that you get a higher expected return, that higher return comes at the cost of more risk.
-Below is a comparison of a 100% US large cap allocation compared to an allocation of 75% small caps and 25% short term treasuries.
+Below is a comparison of a 100% US large-cap allocation to an allocation of 75% small caps and 25% short term treasuries.
 It shows that both the risk (stdev) and return (CAGR) are virtually identical, so there is no free lunch with small caps.
 You are simply increasing your risk, similar to just having a higher stock-to-bond ratio.

 Having said that, once your equity allocation reaches 100%, adding small caps is one way to add further risk for an increased expected return without the added complications of adding leverage.